rya-sge/access-denied/_posts/2023-11-14-arweave-introduction.md

 ## Introduction

-Store files directly in the blockchain is a good way to guarantee the immutability of files and their accessibility
+Store files directly in the blockchain is a good way to guarantee the immutability of files and their accessibility.

-But there is a problem, as always, most  blockchains are not designed to store file...
+But there is a problem, as always, most  blockchains are not designed to store files...

-This is for example the case for Ethereum and it is the reason why for NFT, the JSON file containing the NFT metada is not directly stored on blockchain.
+This is for example the case for Ethereum, and it is the reason why for NFT, the JSON file containing the NFT metadata is not directly stored on blockchain.

-Here come a solution: decentralized storage network like IPFS or Arweave...
+Here comes a solution: decentralized storage network like IPFS or Arweave...

 [Arweave](https://www.arweave.org/) is a network acting as a decentralized storage layer to upload files permanently with a single payment.

 In Arweave, you can store smart contracts, web applications, and websites.

-The main selling argument is, you only pay once and the files are stored forever.
+The main selling argument is, you only pay once, and the files are stored forever.

 ## Architecture